 Nowadays, it is a common thing in the election campaigning.
 Political leaders irrespective parties, are actively pursuing wrong policies to influence the public opinions.
 Therefore, genuine issues are taking secondary position.

 In India, emotional appeal is the age old tactics.
 In this case, voters easily fall for leaders temptation, neglecting the most important issues like unemployment, price crash of agricultural commodities, farmers suicides, drought etc.

 It is undeniable fact that political system is designed to achieve collective goals.
-So, what would happen when people are deceived by such manipulative tactics to fulfill narrow minded goals.
+So, what would happen when people are deceived by such manipulative tactics to fulfil narrow minded goals?